 Thomas' defense asks judge to step down from case, saying he's biased

-Thomas' defense attorneys filed the recusal motion after Cambria County Senior Judge Timothy Creany declined an extension request this month, instead providing a three-day window to provide a medical report by retired Allegheny County Medical Examiner Cyril Wecht.
+Thomas' defense attorneys filed the recusal motion after Cambria County Senior Judge Timothy Creany declined to extend the deadline for a medical report by retired Allegheny County Medical Examiner Cyril Wecht this month, instead providing a three-day window to provide the report.

-Defense attorneys Ryan Tutera and Eric Jackson Lurie requested a full week but were declined after Creany told them they've had months to secure an expert and that the 91-year-old forensic pathologist was involved with the case since October.
+Defense attorneys Ryan Tutera and Eric Jackson Lurie requested a full week, but were declined after Creany told them they've had months to secure an expert and that the 91-year-old forensic pathologist has been involved with the case since October.

 Tutera and Lurie said the document could be crucial to their defense.